 To give you a rough idea about the warmth they'll provide (without any extra layers) none the less... with only a long sleeved shirt underneath:

 - Atom LT would be able to just stand up against most of the "infamous" Detroit winter (around low 20 F's, that is, around -5 deg C) unless when it's fairly windy.

-- Proton LT is slightly colder.
+- Proton LT is slightly colder the same.

 ...is the most noticeable difference between these jackets.